MAKING "PERFORMING ART"

 Welcome to Hawk's Landing, a river town where passions run deep.

-In March of 2020, we found ourselves asking a question we had never anticipated needing to ask: how can we devise and produce a show completely remotely?
+When the COVID-19 pandemic hit in the spring of 2020, we found ourselves asking a question we had never anticipated needing to ask: how can we devise and produce a show completely remotely?
 We came up with Play to Play: a remote devising game in which anybody could sign up and submit responses to visual and writing prompts.
 Participants in the game were then invited to join the cast as we used the responses to inspire a production.

 This is the result; a soap opera shot entirely in quarantine, called "Hawk's Landing."